wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 A woman's voice called from the back of the shop.
 "Tamsin?
 Is that the new girl?"

 "That's Mom," Tamsin said with a grin.
-"Fair warning—she's going to want to feed you and ask about your schooling."
+"Fair warning; she's going to want to feed you and ask about your schooling."

 Mrs. Park appeared from behind a curtain that divided the shop from the living quarters, wiping her hands on a towel.
 She had Tamsin's dark hair and the same oil-stained fingers, but where Tamsin was compact and quick, her mother moved with the deliberate efficiency of someone who'd spent decades balancing precision work with family life.